akkadotnet/akka.net/docs/articles/clustering/cluster-sharding.md

 ## Shards

 Entities are located and managed automatically.
 They can also be recreated on the other nodes, as new nodes join the cluster or old ones are leaving it.
-This process is called rebalancing and for performance reasons it never works over a single entity.
+This process is called re-balancing and for performance reasons it never works over a single entity.
 Instead all entities are organized and managed in so called shards.

 As you may have seen in the examples above shard resolution algorithm is one of the choices you have to make.
-Good uniform distribution is not an easy task - too small number shards may result in not even distribution of entities across all nodes, while too many of them may increase message routing latency and rebalancing overhead.
+Good uniform distribution is not an easy task - too small number shards may result in not even distribution of entities across all nodes, while too many of them may increase message routing latency and re-balancing overhead.
 As a rule of thumb, you may decide to have a number of shards ten times greater than expected maximum number of cluster nodes.

-By default rebalancing process always happens from nodes with the highest number of shards, to the ones with the smallest one.
+By default re-balancing process always happens from nodes with the highest number of shards, to the ones with the smallest one.
 This can be configured into by specifying custom implementation of the `IShardAllocationStrategy` interface in `ClusterSharding.Start` parameters.

 ## Passivation